How to Maximize Your Per Diem Without Sacrificing Quality of Life

 Military discounts exist everywhere but require asking.
 Hotels, restaurants, rental cars, and entertainment venues frequently offer savings for service members.
 Keep your ID handy and don’t be shy about requesting discounts.
 The worst anyone can say is no.

-Rental car gas programs seem convenient but usually cost more than filling up yourself before return.
+Has gotten complicated with all the rental car companies and their programs, but here’s what I’ve learned: rental car gas programs seem convenient but usually cost more than filling up yourself before return.
 Plan your last fill-up near the airport for maximum savings on the rental return.

 Building Your Per Diem Surplus